anubhavratha/ng_stochastic_control_and_pricing/README.md

 ```

 ## Reproducing experiment results:
 The file `main.jl` contains the various models.
 Uncommenting the block of code at the end of the file can be used to perform a single run of the various models.
 This file can be used to explore the code and to study the results of various models under different experimental settings.
-The file `numerical_experiments.jl` reproduces the results reported in the Table I and Figure 2 of the paper.
+The file `numerical_experiments.jl` reproduces the results reported in the Table I, Figure 1 and Figure 2 of the paper.